sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 38.
 Ring Oscillator Testbench Circuit**_

-From the ring oscillator testbench window, you can simulate the circuit by using SAE as noted in part 3 of the tutorial.
-To open SAE, go to `Tools -> SAE` from the schematics window and setup the simulation for a transient analysis and plot the voltages for the VIO1, VIO2, VIO3, VIO4, and VIO5 voltages.
+From the ring oscillator testbench window, you can simulate the circuit by using PrimeWave as noted in part 3 of the tutorial.
+To open SAE, go to `Tools -> PrimeWave` from the schematics window and setup the simulation for a transient analysis and plot the voltages for the VIO1, VIO2, VIO3, VIO4, and VIO5 voltages.
 For the transient analysis setup in SAE, use 1ps for step time and 1ns for stop time.

-Side Notes for Using Convergence Aids to Initialize Voltages:
+__Side Notes for Using Convergence Aids to Initialize Voltages:__
 Also note that it may be helpful to give a wire in the circuit an initial voltage before running simulation.
 This particular setup applies to circuits such as a five stage ring oscillator circuit shown in Fig.39.
 In addition to the setup noted in part 3 for SAE, before running the simulation, go to `Setup -> Convergence Aids` in the SAE window.

 ![fig39](images/fig39.png)